 2004 – #2 Los Angeles Lakers vs. #3 Detroit Pistons

 And on, and on, and on.
-In fact, the only times any team further than a fourth seed reached the Finals was 1999 when the eighth seeded NY Knicks defied the odds (during a 50 game lockout shortened season) in their Finals loss to the top seeded Spurs, and when the Houston Rockets did it twice.
+In fact, the only times any team lower than a fourth seed reached the Finals was 1999 when the eighth seeded NY Knicks defied the odds (during a 50 game lockout shortened season) in their Finals loss to the top seeded Spurs, and when the Houston Rockets did it twice.
 Once in 1981 losing to the the top seeded Boston Celtics, and again in 1995, winning the championship against the top seeded Orlando Magic.
 Both times Houston was a sixth seed (weird…).

 So, it has happened.
 Three times in 67 seasons, a team seeded lower than four has reached the NBA Finals.
 And if you completely nullify anything that occurred during that joke of a season in 1999 (as everyone should), then it has really only happened twice.
 In 66 seasons!
 In fact, only eight times in the past 30 seasons has a one seed even failed to advance to the Conference Finals.
 Again, two of these occurred during lockout shortened seasons, so really, only six times (Not a coincidence strange things happen during these lockout seasons, so, let’s just continue to ignore them).
 And none of the six teams mentioned advanced any further after defeating the one seed.
 Proving this was more of a matchup issue than the truly better team moving on.